-Parents will have the right of appeal against a decision to refuse admission to a Panel that is independent of the school admission authority and the LA.15
+Parents will have the right of appeal against a decision to refuse admission to a Panel that is independent of the school admission authority and the LA.

-12 This means after 1 September of the Reception year, even if admission is deferred.
+&lt;sup>12 This means after 1 September of Year 7.

-13 This will be 16 school weeks in advance for children of UK service personnel.
+&lt;sup>13 This will be 16 school weeks in advance for children of UK service personnel.

-14 School Admissions Code 2021 paragraph 2.28
+&lt;sup>14 School Admissions Code 2021 paragraph 2.28

-15 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.
+&lt;sup>15 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.